 Virtual Platform, In-Person Feel: Innovating at the A&S Undergraduate Research Festival

-The event will feature undergraduate research spanning the humanities and sciences.
+Over 300 people attended the event which featured undergraduate research spanning the humanities and sciences.

-The College of Arts and Sciences’ (A&S’) annual undergraduate research festival will explore exciting new territory this year.
-The event, designed to bring together students, faculty and staff around science- and humanities-related projects in a physical space, will now be in a virtual space with a retro vibe.
-In this innovative new format, participants will have the opportunity for meaningful informal interaction with other attendees, including many who might not ordinarily have been able to attend an in-person festival.
-With more than 100 student presenters expected, it is among the largest of any such event at Syracuse University.
+The College of Arts and Sciences’ (A&S’) annual undergraduate research festival explored exciting new territory this year.
+The event, designed to bring together students, faculty and staff around science- and humanities-related projects in a physical space, was held virtually with a retro vibe.
+This innovative new format allowed participants to have meaningful informal interaction with other attendees, including many who might not ordinarily have been able to attend an in-person festival.
+With more than 125 student presenters, it was among the largest of any such event at Syracuse University.

-A&S undergraduate students will present their research projects on a platform called Gather.town on April 30 from 9 to 11 a.m.
+A&S undergraduate students presented their research projects on a platform called Gather.town on April 30.
 The web-conferencing software features virtual rooms where attendees move their character around the space using the arrow keys on their keyboard.
-As in real life, participants can “walk around” and view different projects organized into themed areas, named after A&S Fearless Firsts.
+As in real life, participants were able to “walk around” and view different projects organized into themed areas, named after A&S Fearless Firsts.

-The main meeting area for the A&S Undergraduate Research Festival being hosted on the virtual platform Gather.town.
+The main meeting area for the A&S undergraduate research festival hosted on the virtual platform Gather.town.

 A unique feature of Gather.town is the ability to meet and speak with other festival attendees face-to-face.
 As someone approaches another participant’s avatar, a video window appears, similar to programs like Zoom.
-This allows you to both see, and speak, with student researchers, faculty and other festival-goers.
+This allowed attendees to both see, and speak, with student researchers, faculty and other festival-goers.

-Organizers say one of the advantages of using Gather.town is the unprecedented public access it provides to A&S undergraduate research.
-For the first time, projects will be available for people to view from around the world – including family members who might not have been able to attend an in-person festival.
+Organizers say one of the advantages of using Gather.town was the unprecedented public access it provided to A&S undergraduate research.
+For the first time, projects were available for people to view from around the world – including family members who might not have been able to attend an in-person festival.

-Lois Agnew, Associate Dean of Curriculum and professor of writing studies, rhetoric and composition in A&S, says organizers are looking forward to this festival’s distinctive approach after having to cancel the 2020 instalment altogether due to the COVID-19 pandemic.
+Lois Agnew, Associate Dean of Curriculum and professor of writing studies, rhetoric and composition in A&S, says organizers were thrilled with this festival’s distinctive approach after having to cancel the 2020 installment altogether due to the COVID-19 pandemic.

-Subjects span the diverse range of study in A&S. From “Russian Caviar: A Delicacy in Jeopardy” (Bronwyn Galloway ’21), to “Acoustic Detection of Equine Lameness” (Zachary Ginkel ’21), presentations will pique myriad interests at the A&S undergraduate research festival.
+Subjects spanned the diverse range of study in A&S. From “Russian Caviar: A Delicacy in Jeopardy” (Bronwyn Galloway ’21), to “Acoustic Detection of Equine Lameness” (Zachary Ginkel ’21), there were presentations to pique myriad interests at the A&S undergraduate research festival.

-According to Karin Ruhlandt, Dean of A&S, this event demonstrates the incredible breadth and depth of research in the College.
+According to Karin Ruhlandt, Dean of A&S, this event demonstrated the incredible breadth and depth of research in the College.
 “Hands-on research, side by side with our faculty, is a hallmark of the A&S undergraduate experience.
 Thanks to the dedication of our faculty, and the guidance of our academic advisors, countless students are pursuing their research interests while advancing a field of knowledge.
-I am proud to share their work with the Syracuse University community in this unique setting, and encourage even more students to discuss creating their own research project with their advisor,” Ruhlandt says.
+I am proud that we were able to share their work with the Syracuse University community in this unique setting,” Ruhlandt says.

-In addition to student research, attendees can also visit information tables and learn more about research opportunities that are available through A&S departments and through the University’s SOURCE program, which fosters and supports diverse undergraduate participation in faculty-guided scholarly research and creative inquiry.
+In addition to student research, attendees were also able to visit information tables and learn more about research opportunities that are available through A&S departments and through the University’s SOURCE program, which fosters and supports diverse undergraduate participation in faculty-guided scholarly research and creative inquiry.